-Staff finds that the proposal meets the guidelines of the Comprehensive Plan.
-The request meets the requirements of the Land Development Code.
-The Conditional Use Permit request meets the requirements of the Land Development Code.
+Staff finds that the proposed zoning change meets the guidelines of the Comprehensive Plan.
+The site plan meets the requirements of the Land Development Code and generally meets the guidelines of the Comprehensive Plan.
+The Planning Commission must determine if the Conditional Use Permit meets the requirements of the Land Development Code.